charlieberens/neat/README.md

 This is a Python implementation of the **NeuroEvolution of Augmenting Topologies (NEAT)** algorithm described [here](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).

-**NEAT** is an evolutionary algorithm for reinforcement learning based on evolving neural networks.
-It provides a set of mutations that change connection weights and network topology, and preserves new mutations by dividing networks into species that are protected for a number of generations.

 I stay mostly faithful to the original paper.

 ## Installation